• About Connective

 Be sure to edit and proofread your article once it’s complete to locate any typos or errors.
 At this point, you can add any brand flares, like bolded or italicized text.

-Create a Compelling Title
+Create a compelling title

 freelancers work together to create compelling title for their new blog post